robertorcosta/azure-docs.pt-br/articles/iot-hub/iot-hub-upgrade.md

 ## <a name="upgrade-your-existing-iot-hub"></a>Fazer upgrade do Hub IoT existente

-1. Entre no [portal do Azure](https://portal.azure.com/) e navegue até o Hub IOT.
+1. Entre no [Portal do Azure](https://portal.azure.com/) e navegue até o Hub IoT.

 2. Selecione **Preço e escala**.